Pillar 4: Healthier lives for children and adults

 -

-- Promoting and embedding the strength of community networks so people can access the kind of support they choose to have in their lives.
+Residents in need of social care can access the right support at the right time at the best value for money- Promoting and embedding the strength of community and neighbourhood working so people can access the kind of support they choose to have in their lives.

 - Focus on understanding the challenges, tensions and strengths within the wider adult care market while working with providers and partners to improve service continuity and quality